FishyguyNeel/Niladri_Mondal/_pages/markdown.md

 I have been studying the relationship between fish diversity and physio-chemical parameters along with their distribution pattern in West Bengal,India.
 This work is collaborated with [Deep Shankar Chini](https://scholar.google.co.in/citations?hl=en&user=75GmPXcAAAAJ)  from Vidyasagar University,India.
 ![Picture22](https://github.com/FishyguyNeel/Niladri_Mondal/assets/84254577/e8acd7b9-7535-4c84-9d92-4916154a55fd)
+## Computational Characterization of Proteins

+For my Masters' thesis, I worked on the fish proteins and their functions using in silico modelling and various docking and simulation software.
+Most of the works from my masters' are published and available online.
+* [Computational characterization of epitopic region within the outer membrane protein candidate in Flavobacterium columnare for vaccine development] (https://www.tandfonline.com/doi/10.1080/07391102.2019.1580222)

 ## Resources